UCL/artcat/README.md

 ## Installation within Stata
 You should be able to install this package from SSC.

-To install it from github, use
+To install it from github, use one of these:
 - `github install UCL/artcat, path(package)`
 - `net from https://raw.githubusercontent.com/UCL/artcat/master/package/`